-(f) A complete application to self-insure on a Form A4-3M (Rev. 1/94) by each member of a group shall include all information as indicated in Section 15482.1 of these regulations.
+(f) A complete application to self-insure on a Form S-2B (1-2016) by each member of a group self-insurer shall include all information as indicated in Section 15482.1 of these regulations.

-(g) The Manager shall issue a Certificate of Consent to Self-Insure to an approved joint powers authority that pools the workers' compensation liabilities of its public agency members and the master certificate number shall be assigned to the joint powers authority.
+(g) The Chief shall issue a Certificate of Consent to Self-Insure to an approved joint powers authority that pools the workers' compensation liabilities of its public agency members and the master certificate number shall be assigned to the joint powers authority.
 Each approved member of the joint powers authority shall be issued an affiliate certificate numbers under the certificate number issued to the joint powers authority.

-(h) Upon receipt of a complete private individual employer application, the applicant will be notified within 45 days of the Director's decision to allow or deny self-insurance or to advise that the application is deficient.
+(h) Upon receipt of a complete private individual employer application, the applicant will be notified within 21 days of the Director's decision to allow or deny self-insurance or to advise that the application is deficient.
 A notice indicating that the application is deficient will include a list of items required to be included or completed.